-A life-changing book that will alter your world view as it chronicles in fascinating detail mesmerizing historical facts heretofore not taught in school.
+A life-changing book that will alter your world view as it chronicles in fascinating detail mesmerizing historical facts heretofore not taught in school or at home.

 An inspirational work deserving of being next to the family bible.
 It presents a comprehensive testament to a worldwide legacy of melanin dominant people’s excellence in innovation, contribution, and human perseverance despite colonialism.

 This is a history book about victors, not victims.
 A Global History of Blacks in the 19th Century informs and educates in a way that illuminates the history of Black people in its reality.
 It highlights the strength of the African diaspora that has allowed them to survive and thrive today despite 1,100 years of slavery and countless relocations and atrocities.
 Author Keni Hines gives detailed background leading up to his overview.
 This is a fantastic text that provides amazing insight into Black global history that has been missing from history books for ages.
 I highly recommend this book for people of all backgrounds.

 It is said that nothing can happen before its time.
 His book is long past its time.
 This book is what many people never knew.
 We have been loaded and bogged down with mis-information.
 Read and absorb this book and you may never have to say you don’t know much about our history.
 Based on my 35 years of studying history, this book is a work of art.

 This history book provides a detailed, thoughtful, and interesting account of black history during the 19th century.
 It clears up mis-truths and reveals hidden accounts.
 It is the first book that I feel truly details the black perspective of history and fills in the gaps in my historical timeline.